For reporters looking for a way to get started on the transvaginal mesh story, here are some highlights to shortcut your research.

 ~ Avis Favaro, Medical Correspondent, CTV National News, Ontario, Canada September, 2012

 This story has the potential to eclipse Vioxx, silicone breast implants and thalidomide combined IMHO!
-There are 104,000 lawsuits consolidated in one federal court in what's called multidistrict litigation, similar to a class action, as well as hundreds of cases filed in state courts around the U.S. and globally.
+There were 107,000 lawsuits consolidated in one federal court in what's called multidistrict litigation, similar to a class action, as well as hundreds of cases filed in state courts around the U.S. and globally.

-I'm a reporter who started looking at these issues in 2009 and could not believe what I found - the perfect storm of aggressive marketers, the doctors who are their audience, and an FDA that is largely hands-off when it comes to regulating medical devices, unlike the more stringent approval pharmaceuticals must undergo.
+I'm a reporter who started looking at these issues in 2009 and could not believe what I found - the perfect storm of aggressive marketers from Big Pharma, the doctors who were their audience, and an FDA that is largely hands-off when it comes to regulating medical devices, unlike the more stringent approval pharmaceuticals must undergo.

 Injured women are told the pain is "in their head" and sent to pain management or prescribed antidepressants.
 There are few doctors who can do complete mesh removals or who even recognize the symptoms of mesh erosion, nerve entrapment, or the systemic effects of mesh, a permanent implant.
 Contrast that with the numerous implant doctors.
 Mesh manufacturers trained anyone who was interested in increasing revenue to their practice, in weekend cadaver clinics, despite the fact that many doctors did not have adequate surgical skills.